fetsh/freefeed-client/README.md

 ## Logging

 By default, `freefeed-client` logs everything to STDOUT.
-You can change this behavior and provide your own logger class with someoptions.
+You can change this behavior and provide your own logger class with someo ptions.
 See example below:

 ```ruby
 client = Freefeed::Client.new(